wacncontent/CustomizeTool/removeCommentOutput/articles/redis-cache/cache-how-to-premium-clustering.md

 ### Can I configure clustering for a previously created cache?

-At this time you can only enable clustering when you create a cache.
+Currently you can only enable clustering when you create a cache.
 You can change the cluster size after the cache is created, but you can't add clustering to a premium cache or remove clustering from a premium cache after the cache is created.
 A premium cache with clustering enabled and only one shard is different than a premium cache of the same size with no clustering.

 ### Can I configure clustering for a basic or standard cache?